andromeda20020923/Bird-Classification-AI-/README.md

 -This project based on DeepLearning and ImageClassification -We use CNN model to classificate images
--This model can classify around 20 types of birds
+-This model can classify around 20 types of birds -link of WebAPP of this project : https://birdclassificationmodel.streamlit.app/